cerebrl/forgerock-am-script-manager/README.md

   </p>
 <hr/></p>

-This is a development toolkit for developing, testing and managing your AM authentication tree scripts.
+This is a development toolkit for developing, testing and managing your AM journey/tree scripts.
 The purpose of this project is to help you develop complex scripts in modern JavaScript or TypeScript with a _modular_ architecture.
 You also have the availability of the NPM ecosystem to help speed up development.

 ## Important Things to Know